Evo Morales: ASP, IPSP, and MAS: 1995–1999

 Rising electoral success was accompanied by factional in-fighting, with a leadership contest emerging in the ASP between the incumbent Alejo Véliz and Morales, who had the electoral backing of the social movement's bases.
-The conflict led to a schism, with Morales and his supporters splitting to form their own party, the Political Instrument for the Sovereignty of the Peoples (Instrumento Político por la Soberanía de los Pueblos – IPSP).
-The movement's bases defected en masse to the IPSP, leaving the ASP to crumble and Véliz to join the center-right New Republican Force (Nueva Fuerza Republicana – NFR), for which Morales denounced him as a traitor to the cocalero cause.
-Continuing his activism, in 1998 Morales led another cocalero march from El Chapare to la Paz, and came under increasing criticism from the government, who repeatedly accused him of being involved in the cocaine trade and mocked him for how he spoke and his lack of education.
+Morales and his supporters then split to form their own party, the Political Instrument for the Sovereignty of the Peoples (Instrumento Político por la Soberanía de los Pueblos – IPSP).
+The movement's bases defected en masse to the IPSP, leaving the ASP to crumble.
+Continuing his activism, in 1998 Morales led another cocalero march from El Chapare to la Paz.
+He came under increased government criticism; they accused him of involvement in the cocaine trade and mocked his manner of speaking and lack of education.

-Morales came to an agreement with David Añez Pedraza, the leader of a defunct yet still registered falangist party named the Movement for Socialism (MAS); under this agreement, Morales and the Six Federaciónes could take over the party name, with Pendraza stipulating the condition that they must maintain MAS's own acronym, name and colors.
-Thus, the MAS and IPSP merged, becoming known as the Movement for Socialism – Political Instrument for the Sovereignty of the Peoples.
-The MAS would come to be described as "an indigenous-based political party that calls for the nationalization of industry, legalization of the coca leaf ... and fairer distribution of national resources."
-The party lacked the finance available to the mainstream parties, and so relied largely on the work of volunteers in order to operate.
-It was not structured like other political parties, instead operating as the political wing of the social movement, with all tiers in the movement involved in decision making; this form of organisation would continue until 2004.
-In the December 1999 municipal elections, the MAS secured 79 municipal council seats and 10 mayoral positions, gaining 3.27% of the national vote, although 70% of the vote in Cochabamba.
+Morales reached an agreement with David Añez Pedraza, the leader of a defunct yet still registered party named the Movement Toward Socialism (MAS).
+Under this agreement, Morales and the Six Federaciónes took over the party name, with the IPSP merging into the MAS, becoming the Movement Toward Socialism – Political Instrument for the Sovereignty of the Peoples.
+Morales' MAS would be described as "an indigenous-based political party that calls for the nationalization of industry, legalization of the coca leaf ... and fairer distribution of national resources."
+The party lacked the finances of the mainstream parties and so relied largely on volunteers to operate.
+It was not structured like other political parties, instead operating as the political wing of the social movement, with all tiers in the movement involved in decision-making; this form of organisation continued until 2004.
+In the 1999 municipal elections, MAS secured 79 municipal council seats and 10 mayoral positions, gaining 3.27% of the national vote, although 70% of the vote in Cochabamba.